pixelcog/pixelcog.com/_posts/2013-07-15-hello-world.md

 While using this blog as a "mind dump" for ideas and technical tutorials won't profoundly effect my *working memory* in the same way putting my projects and tasks into a task management system would, I think it will allow me to relax my *long term memory* in a similar fashion.

-In this profession, I wear a lot of hats and I balance a lot of skillsets.
+In this profession, I wear a lot of hats and I balance a lot of skill sets.
 I may use a library like [cURL](http://curl.haxx.se/libcurl/) for a small one-off project, or use [Chef](http://www.opscode.com/chef/) to customize my server environment for a customer, or run into some quirky syntax in a programming language I occasionally use, and then never use that knowledge again until 12 months later.
 If I document these experiences in writing, I not only have a better chance of retaining my acquired knowledge, I don't really have to remember it at all:

 > "The things that were once in my brain – now Google can find them!"
 > — [Lorna Jane Mitchell](http://www.lornajane.net/) at [php\[tek\]](http://tek.phparch.com/)